jvinet/jive/README.md

 The user interfaces are probably a bit rough, but the apps illustrate the flexibility of Jive.

+View the source code of these sites to see how Jive can be used.

 - [Javascript Reference](http://www.zeroflux.org/jive/jsref/index.html)
 	- A basic programmer's reference tool for the Javascript core language.
 	- Uses a single XML file as the data source.